This is the destruction Irma left behind in Florida

 The Florida Keys took a direct hit from Irma at one of the storm's most powerful points.
 About 5,000 of the Keys' 30,000 permanent residents stayed to ride out the storm, Florida Keys spokesman Andy Newman said.

 Roofs ripped off: CNN's team in Key Largo saw some areas devastated by the storm, with roofs ripped off mobile homes in one neighborhood.
 In other parts of the island chain, the closure of US 1, a major artery that connects the islands with the mainland, was a prime concern.
-"There does not appear to be major structural damage," Newman said.
 "It's the road.
-It's being able to get supplies down."
+It's being able to get supplies down," Newman said.

 In the dark: According to state officials, more than 50,000 customers are without power in Monroe County, Florida, which includes the Keys.
 "We have no cell service, no electricity, and no water," Monroe County Commissioner Heather Carruthers said.